Updated on Dec.8, 2013

 For maps showing each and every city in all the Brazilian states, go to IBGE Cidades, by the Brazilian Geography and Statistics Institute.

-An Overview of Brazil Weather Patterns
+An Overview of Brazil Weather and Climate Patterns

 Go to Monitoramento Brasil on the CPTEC website.

 Here is how to find some of the most useful information on the maps.
 Remember that dates will appear Brazil style (DD/MM/YYYY).

 The landing page shows the most recent precipitation indexes in Brazil - usually for the same day.
 A legend below the map makes it easy to understand the color codes for the amount of rainfall (in milimeters).